breathbath/gotainer/README.md

 ## Garbage collection

 Sometimes your code might use resources which should be released on the application exit.
-One typical example is a db connection which is expected to be closed, when your client is ready with all operations.
+One typical example is a db connection which is expected to be closed, when your db client is ready with all operations.
 The recommended and obvious way is to use the defer operator e.g.

     defer dbConn.close()